 Before Halifax got red-carded by Google, there was some evidence that link removal had started in order to undo this bad practice.

 Unfortunately it was too little too late for this to stop Google from issuing a penalty as over 20% of the backlinks to Halifax came from unnatural sites.
 The clean-up process is in full swing, and Halifax have since slowly but surely climbed back up the rankings.

 How to avoid a fate like this?

 Staying away from negative SEO doesn’t have to be difficult, although many agencies still try to use some black hat tactics.

 At Liberty Marketing, we are completely transparent with the way in which we work, ensuring that you never find yourself on the wrong side of Google.
-To find out more about how we can help you call us today on 02920 766 467 or email us on firstname.lastname@example.org.
+To find out more about how our Cardiff SEO agency can help you call us today on 02920 766 467 or email us on email@example.com.

 Alternatively, get in touch with our SEO team today.